For support and advice call

 There are risks associated with cold turkey and YoDAA usually advises a gradual reduction instead.

-NICPIC offers several evidence-based resources to help you run interactive and engaging discussion-based activities for secondary school students.
+Cannabis Information and Support offers several evidence-based resources to help you run interactive and engaging discussion-based activities for secondary school students.
 The sessions include classroom activities, power point presentations, real life stories, online games, posters and videos.

 There is no doubt that smoking cannabis at such a young age is a concern but it is difficult to judge whether or not child protection should be involved on that information alone.
 It is likely smoking at such a young age is indicative of other concerns that warrant attention.
 “Child first” agencies may be a great start to explore circumstances and begin supporting this student and their family.
-Consult with YoDAA if unsure of the next step to support a young person.

 That is a tough situation.
 Drug and alcohol use is a topic where peoples values play a big part in their approaches and reactions-to the point where even the best evidence for an approach that works is often dismissed because it doesn’t feel right.
-You can always consult with YoDAA to discuss your particular approach and YoDAA can always support you with evidence and materials to support your decision making.

 It all depends on who the speaker is and what their message is.
 There isn’t a lot of evidence that one-off speakers talking to students about drugs has a huge impact but as part of the overall discussion and teaching about drugs and alcohol it may compliment what teachers and others can provide.
 In addition it can be very useful for youth workers or health professionals to workshop help seeking strategies and make students aware of local support services.